zunlongzhou/cnnvd-spider-nodejs/README.md

 ### Tip

+The crawed information is stored in the mongodb database

-BugList Detail saved in MongoDB, you can change MongoDb url in line 6, please create collection buglist in advance
+you can change MongoDb url in line 6

+please create collection buglist in advance

-the console only show  which page is currently crawed;if you want know more detail ;please uncomment in the code
+the console only show  which page is currently crawed if you want know more detail,please uncomment in the code